Northstar Line: Route

-Upgrades and potential extension to St. Cloud
+Upgrades and planned extension to St. Cloud

-The double-track main line between Northtown Yard in Minneapolis and Coon Creek Junction in Coon Rapids is the busiest rail corridor in the Twin Cities metropolitan area.
+The double-track main line between Northtown Yard in Minneapolis and Coon Creek Junction in Coon Rapids was the busiest rail corridor in the Twin Cities metropolitan area.
 In July 2009, before the Northstar Commuter Rail commuter line began operation, this segment had hosted 63 trains per day.
-The Minnesota Department of Transportation would like to run more passenger trains through the corridor, including Northstar and other proposed passenger rail routes like the proposed Northern Lights Express to Duluth.
-A $113.4 million project to add a third main line and a new station at Foley Boulevard in Coon Rapids is planned.
+The Minnesota Department of Transportation wanted to run more passenger trains through the corridor, including Northstar and other proposed passenger rail routes like the proposed Northern Lights Express to Duluth.
+A $113.4 million project to add a third main line and a new station at Foley Boulevard in Coon Rapids was planned.
 A $99 million grant request was filed under the American Recovery and Reinvestment Act of 2009 to cover most of the cost.
-TIGER grants are expected to be awarded on February 17, 2010.
+TIGER grants were expected to be awarded on February 17, 2010.

-Foley station was among cuts to the Northstar plan in 2003 while federal funding was being sought prior to construction.
+Foley station was cut from the Northstar plan in 2003 while federal funding was being sought prior to construction.
 Despite the fact the 3,200-stall parking facility already existed (sans boarding platforms), riders would not save enough time by switching from existing bus service to rail to make the stop fit within the guidelines enforced by Federal Transit Administration's cost-effectiveness index.
 A station in Ramsey at Ramsey Town Center was also cut prior to construction.
 Ramsey station construction has since been fully funded, and construction began on March 27, 2012; it was completed on November 8 and opened on November 14, 2012.